CWolfs/CWolfs/README.md

 ### 👋 Hey there 👋

-I'm Richard and I design and develop 'things'.
+I'm Richard.
+I design and develop 'cool things'.

 I've been developing for over 16 years so worked as a backend developer, frontend developer, fullstack and games developer.
-You'll often see me making mods and open source tools for games too.
+You'll often see me making new business ideas, open source tooling or game mods.
 I'm a problem solver.

 ### 🌐 Portfolio 🌐